bkarich/kb-chat-desktop/README.md

 yarn install
 ```

-Fetching Element
+Fetching KB-Chat
 ================
-Since this package is just the Electron wrapper for Element Web, it doesn't contain any of the Element Web code,
+Since this package is just the Electron wrapper for KB-Chat Web, it doesn't contain any of the KB-Chat Web code,
-so the first step is to get a working copy of Element Web.
+so the first step is to get a working copy of KB-Chat Web.
 There are a few ways of doing this:

 ```
-# Fetch the prebuilt release Element package from the element-web GitHub releases page.
+# Fetch the prebuilt release KB-Chat package from the kb-chat-web GitHub releases page.
 The version
-# fetched will be the same as the local element-desktop package.
+# fetched will be the same as the local KB-Chat-desktop package.
-# We're explicitly asking for no config, so the packaged Element will have no config.json.
+# We're explicitly asking for no config, so the packaged KB-Chat will have no config.json.
 yarn run fetch --noverify --cfgdir ""
 ```

 ...or if you'd like to use GPG to verify the downloaded package:
 ```
-# Fetch the Element public key from the element.io web server over a secure connection and import
+# Fetch the KB-Chat public key from the chat.klabausterbeere.xyz web server over a secure connection and import
 # it into your local GPG keychain (you'll need GPG installed).
 You only need to to do this
 # once.
 yarn run fetch --importkey